-A commonplace book is basically a place where you store anything that is valuable to you; from quotes, notes and thoughts to anecdotes and experiences, especially, when you’re reading.
+A commonplace book is where you store anything valuable to you, from quotes, notes, and thoughts to anecdotes and experiences.

-The American author Ryan Holiday wrote in his awesome article about commonplace books:
+Ryan Holiday explains in his article what a commonplace book is:

 A commonplace book is a central resource or depository for ideas, quotes, anecdotes, observations and information you come across during your life and didactic pursuits.